jranalli/solarspatialtools/README.md

 # SolarToolbox
-`solartoolbox` is a package containing tools for dealing with analysis of solar energy data.
-Its specific focus is on signal processing approaches and addressing variability from a spatiotemporal perspective.
-Tools here might be useful for dealing with distributed data sets, or performing analyses that rely on a spatially distributed set of measurements.
+Spatial analysis tools for solar energy research

+`solartoolbox` is a python package containing implementations of various spatial algorithms for solar energy data.
+While excellent open source solar energy packages already exist (e.g. [pvlib-python](https://github.com/pvlib/pvlib-python) and [pvanalytics](https://github.com/pvlib/pvanalytics)), the complexity of some high-level analyses found in the academic literature makes them as a poor fit for the scope of existing packages.
+This package fills that gap by implementing techniques that we hope can facilitate common spatial tasks for solar energy researchers and provide a platform for consistency and efficiency improvements in these calculations.

+Two examples of what are believed to be the most generally useful techniques this package implements are:
+- Processing the cloud motion vector from a distributed sensor network.
+- Verifying the locations of field components (e.g. combiners) within a distributed network of measurements

 # Installation
 The package can be most easily installed via [PyPi](https://pypi.org/project/solartoolbox/)